llaske/sugarizer/docs/tutorial/VanillaJS/step9.md

 ```
 You should add these strings to the `en.json` file and give their translations for the `fr.json` and `es.json` files..

-Now you need to reference the [l10n](https://github.com/eligrey/l10n.js) JavaScript library into our `lib/tutorial.js`.
+Now you need to reference the l10n library into our `lib/tutorial.js`.
 Update the "define" line like this:
 ```js
 define(["l10n"], function (l10n) {
 ```